Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/configurations.md

 ![pwm](images/pwm_parameters.png)

+*Note: Flying start is not supported in SAMC21 and PIC32MK CM MC project.

 ### ADC Configurations

 Select ADC channels used for Phase U current, Phase V Current, DC Bus voltage and potentiometer based on the board connections.
 Selected configurations are passed to the ADC PLIB.
 ADC PLIB is auto-configured for FOC algorithm.